touhouworldcup/thprac/README.md

 thprac will also automatically save the options you selected into any replay saved.
 When playing back the replay, thprac will automatically apply said options. **Replays saved while thprac is active using "Custom" mode will NOT work with the unmodified game.**

 ## <a name="backspace-menu"></a> **Backspace Menu**
-In any supported game (**except Touhou 9**), you can press the **backspace** key to enter the backspace menu; the backspace menu will show you a variety of options that can be activated using the function (F) keys.
+In any supported game **(except Touhou 9 and 19)**, you can press the **backspace** key to enter the backspace menu.
+This menu shows a variety of options that can be activated using the function (F) keys.

-Do note that on the **Steam Deck** the options are clickable; you can use your left thumb to tap the options to toggle them.
-As a result, you only need to map the backspace key in Steam Input.
+These options are always clickable, meaning you can interact with them using a mouse on a desktop computer or by tapping on them with your left thumb when using a Steam Deck.
+To use this feature on the Steam Deck, map the backspace key in Steam Input.

 ![Unconnected Marketeers](https://user-images.githubusercontent.com/23106652/174434813-73748a66-0f6d-4c6e-9f3a-895a49b93434.png)
 ![Wily Beast and Weakest Creature](https://user-images.githubusercontent.com/23106652/174434834-6bd93104-1ed2-48ae-a440-9d9cb871ea03.png)